ncase/blog/src/posts/research-notes-oct-2024.md

 ![](../content/media/oct-2024/cues/graph.png)

-Here's what happens when we optimize for a single Metric, or even an ensemble of added-up (uncapped) Metrics:
+Here's what the agent invests in, when we reward it based on a single Metric, or even an ensemble of added-up (uncapped) Metrics:

 ![](../content/media/oct-2024/cues/cheat.png)

-But here's what happens if we optimize for all Metrics in a *capped-influence* ensemble:
+But here's what the agent invests in, when we reward it on an ensemble of all Metrics added-up in a *capped-influence* way:

 ![](../content/media/oct-2024/cues/cues.png)